nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

   <div class="deprecated">
   <h3>Deprecated - required to support AccessRecord 1.0.0-rc.5</h3>
-  <p>For backward compatablity with consumers still using an implementation of GP Connect based on the previous version of the specification, `providers` SHALL support requests where the `aud` claim contains the fixed value `https://authorize.fhir.nhs.net/token`.</p>
+  <p>For backward compatablity with Consumers still using an implementation of GP Connect based on the previous version of the specification, `providers` SHALL support requests where the `aud` claim contains the fixed value `https://authorize.fhir.nhs.net/token`.</p>
   {% include important.html content="Use of the fixed value '`https://authorize.fhir.nhs.net/token`' in the '`aud`' claim is being deprecated and should not be used by consumers when implementing this version of the specification.
 Once all consumers have migrated to populating the '`aud`' claim with the 'Requested resource URI', support for the deprecated fixed value will be removed from the specification." %}
   </div>